Australian Customs and Border Protection Service (ACBPS) manages the security and integrity of Australia's borders.

-The agency is a national organisation employing more than 5500 people in Australia and overseas, with its central office in Canberra.
-It has a fleet of ocean-going patrol vessels and contracts two aerial surveillance providers for civil maritime surveillance and response.
+We employ more than 5000 people in Australia and overseas and our central office is in Canberra.
+We have a fleet of ocean-going patrol vessels and contract two aerial surveillance providers for civil maritime surveillance and response.

 Protecting the Australian community through the interception of illegal drugs and firearms is a high priority and sophisticated techniques are used to target high-risk aircraft, vessels, cargo, postal items and travellers.
 This includes intelligence analysis, computer-based analysis, detector dogs and various other technologies.